HliasOuzounis/Ai-Guess-the-elo/README.md

   <img src="models/loss_plots/single_output_boards_mirrors_predictions.png" alt="training loss rating ranges model">
 </p>

 On this graph we can see 2000 of the 6000 predictions made.
 Plotting the real values with the predictions we can visualize the accuracy of the model.
-The closer to the red line (perfect macthing) a dot is, the better the prediction.
+The closer to the red line (perfect matching) a dot is, the better the prediction.
 Points that fall between the two green lines have a difference of less than 200 points.
 There we find 50% of the data.
 Additionally, 90% of the predictions are between the two purple lines, 500 points difference.
 This makes sense considering a bad game by a 1700 player could resemble a game of a 1200 player.
-Conversly, a good game by a 1200 could be mistaken for a 1700.
+Conversely, a good game by a 1200 could be mistaken for a 1700.

 Taking variance in the level of play into account, I would say this model is pretty successful.